ERSKINE, Lieut, An account of ops at Sicily and Malati Bridge

 3 Commando Bridge.

-These recollections are courtesy of his son Andrew Erskine.
+These recollections are provided to this Archive courtesy of his son Andrew Erskine.
 The original transcript is currently stored in the Australian War Memorial archives.

 Registering on the Commando Veterans Archive, or on the Commando Veterans Association Facebook page, does not make you a member of the Association.
 The Commando Veterans Assciation needs your support and membership.
 Find out more here.